openhab/openhab-addons/addons/binding/org.openhab.binding.amazondashbutton/README.md

 # Amazon Dash Button Binding

 The Amazon Dash Button is a very cheap device in order to integrate it in your home automation setup.
-In openHAB it can be used as a simple switch.

 ## Prerequisites